Acid Free Trays and Specimen Trays

-Acid free trays securely store natural history collections, specimens, coins, medals, and other small items.
+Acid free trays securely store historical collections, specimens, coins, medals, and other small items.
 People often refer to them as artefact trays, specimen trays, or acid-free boxes.
+A tray is just the base of a box, although sometimes we supply a tray and lid.
+The lids can be the same solid construction as the tray, or more commonly they are made from polyester which is see through, and allows the contents to be viewed.

-Covered Trays – Museums and institutions prefer archival board trays that have acid-free paper covering and are turned inside the lignin free tray.
-This manufacturing method makes the artifact trays ready to use.
+Covered Trays – Museums and institutions prefer archival board trays that have an acid free paper covering and are turned inside the acid free tray.
+The trays are lignin free.
+They are ready made and can be used straight away, no need to be put together.
+We use archival grade EVA to adhere the paper cover to the tray.

 Banded Trays – archival board trays with just the outer sides wrapped in a paper or cloth, it doesn’t turn over inside.